For many hopeful undergrads researching which college to apply for, travel costs for open events are becoming increasingly prohibitive.

 Travel costs are a barrier that prevents students from fulfilling their further education dreams.
 Something that is often swept up and lost amongst all the chaos of college applications.
 Oh, and we know what you're thinking.
 But open houses are free?

-We know open days are an important factor for students when deciding enrolment, with the National Clearing Survey citing that 88% said that going to an open house influenced their final decision.
+We know open houses are an important factor for students when deciding enrollment, with the National Clearing Survey citing that 88% said that going to an open house influenced their final decision.
 And so, with open houses currently not being accessible for everyone, what is the solution?

 Another way to allow students to explore your campus is by letting someone they trust lead the tour.
 And by that, we mean influencers, content creators and Study Tubers.
 We've spoken about this before, but there are some excellent examples from the likes of Eve Cornwell and Unjaded Jade.
 Both have created engaging and authentic videos based around their open house experiences that created a connection between the college brand and an audience in a way that the institutions would have been unable to do otherwise.